willkg/blog/posts/mozilla/tecken_worker_exit.rst

 ``remove_orphaned_files`` will kick in and delete files that have been on disk for an hour--clearly they've been orphaned at this point.
-Then the lines will drop precipitously back to normal levels.
+Then the lines will drop quickly back to normal levels.

 In `bug 1863007 <https://bugzilla.mozilla.org/show_bug.cgi?id=1863007>`__, I
-dropped the cutoff time from 60 minutes to 15 minutes.
+lowered the cutoff time from 60 minutes to 15 minutes.
 That will reduce the time it takes to recoup disk and make it more likely instances won't run out of disk without accidentally incorrectly removing files that are being processed.